tetherball88/maras/docs/PLAYER_GUIDE.md

 - **`I found something I thought you might like.
 (Gift)`**
 - **`Will you marry me?`**

-If you’re **using SkyrimNet**, the marriage acceptance goes through AI chat instead of the simple “Will you marry me?” check, but the affection system still matters.
+If you're **using SkyrimNet**, the marriage acceptance goes through AI chat instead of the simple "Will you marry me?" check, but the affection system still matters.

+> **SkyrimNet Action Confirmations:** When using SkyrimNet, the AI can sometimes trigger major relationship changes (accepting proposals, breaking engagements, divorces) during conversations.
+You can control whether these require your confirmation in [MCM Settings](MCM_Settings.md) under "Actions Confirmation."

 ### How to increase affection as a Candidate